 Domain names are human-friendly names for locations on the internet, particularly servers which serve websites and email.
 Without domain names, these locations would be identified by their unique IP address which are hard for a human to remember more than one or two of.
 For example our website’s domain name is

-22.214.171.124 (at time of writing).
-You can navigate to our website by entering either format into your web browser’s address bar, but the domain name is far more useful.
+18.104.22.168 at time of writing.
+In some situations you can navigate to a website by entering its IP address into your web browser’s address bar, but the domain name is far easier to remember.

 Each domain name is unique and once it is licensed to a person or business, it cannot be used by another entity.
 This exclusive use lasts as long as the domain license is kept up to date.
 For example, there can only ever be one website called